Who is Morton

 Meanwhile he was still turning wood and developed pretty good skill.
 When he moved to Okotoks in the late 80s he noticed wood turnings in an art show at the community gallery and mentioned to the manager he also did wood turning.
 She came to his house to look at his work and rather than include him in a group show she scheduled a solo exhibition of his work, “Morton Burke: Retrospective”.
 That was a big surprise!

-He became active with the local art council and in ’92 he was invited to join a club called The Atti2ude Club.
+He became active with the local art council and in ’92 he was invited to join a group called The Atti2ude Club.
 The club has about 150 members in 12 countries.
 Most are artists or arts administrators, many are at the top of their field in their home country.
 Membership has provided opportunities and encouragement beyond his expectations and allowed him to branch out from woodturning and ice carving to other forms of art, or at least to try them.
-Members interests/skills cover all of the graphic arts including non traditional mediums, e.g. sand, ice, snow, paper mache, wood, metal, glass, light, movement……..
+Members interests/skills cover all forms of art including non traditional mediums, e.g. sand, ice, snow, paper mache, wood, metal, glass, light, movement……..
 Many of the performing arts are represented in the club, they even have an opera singer, print makers and an internationally renowned luthier.

 Atti2ude Club, you might be a member, if…